bharatsubedi/ALPR-Yolov5/README.md

-# ALPR-Yolov5 (Plate detection and character recognition)
+# ALPR-Yolov5 (Automatic license Plate detection and recognition)
 This is the Automatic license plate detection and recognition system using Yolov5.
 Both plate detection and character detection and recognition using Yolov5.

 # dependencies